PT 141 vs Viagra: Which Is Best for Improving Libido and Erectile Function?

 Long-Term Safety and Research

-As PT-141 is not widely studied, and more than one dose, extensive research is required to fully understand its long-term effects and ensure its safety for users.
+As PT-141 is not much studied and more than one dose, thorough research is needed to have a complete knowledge of its long-term effects and to make sure no harm is done to the users.

 Cost and Accessibility